cvs-health/ios-swiftui-accessibility-techniques/iOSswiftUIa11yTechniques/Documentation/AccessibilityNotifications.md

 # Accessibility Notifications
 Accessibility Notifications are used to speak announcements to VoiceOver users without moving their focus.
 VoiceOver users must hear dynamic status messages spoken when they appear on the page.

-Post an `AccessibilityNotification.Announcement` when you need to make an announcement to VoiceOver.
+Post an `AccessibilityNotification.Announcement` when you want to speak an announcement to VoiceOver.

 Notes: